 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-State Farm's score of 28 is higher than 54% of the industry.
+State Farm's score of 28 is lower than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents